kallaway/100-days-of-code/r1-log.md

 Still worked on #freeCodeCamp JS intermediate algorithms.
 Quite challenging.
 Also worked on a data science project on forest cover.
 Link: https://github.com/patakib/forest-cover-analysis/blob/master/forest-cover.ipynb

+### R1D20
+Worked on a data science project (forest cover) in Python and did 7 intermediate algorithm challenges in Javascript on #freeCodeCamp.
+Also reinstalled Linux Manjaro on my PC, I really like this OS.